-Color holds power.
-Below, we show you how to use the power of color in your branding.
+Table of contents: Color meaning and symbolism: How to use the power of color in your branding

-A brand’s logo and visual identity will comprise a number of visual cues, such as shapes, symbols, number, and words.
+A brand’s logo and visual identity will comprise a number of visual cues, such as shapes, symbols, numbers, and words.
 But the number one visual component that people remember most is color.
-In fact, color increases brand recognition by up to 80%.

 When it comes to branding, the power of color is both emotional and practical.
 On an emotional level, color can affect how consumers feel when they look at a brand, while on a practical level it can help a brand stand out in the crowd.